transcriptaze/vpd/README.md

 2. The _web app_ is not bundled because I cannot for the life of me figure out how to resolve all the wasm dependencies.

+3. The DuckDuckGo browser for Mac does not support:
+   - `Object.hasOwn`
+   - `navigator.storage`

 ### Build instructions